mosarhat/mosarhat/README.md

 Heyo, I'm Mohammed Sarhat -- a student currently pursuing a degree in **Computing at Queen's University**, slated to graduate in **2026**.
 I am a Software Engineer for Assertive.

 I'm super interested in software development, and system design.
-I love to go out and take photos on my old film CANON EOS 500 camera (the photo taken above was taken with my camera), spend time with family and friends, and read.
+I love to go out and take photos on my old film CANON EOS 500 camera (the photo taken above was taken with my camera during the 2023 Solar Eclipse in Kingston), spend time with family and friends, and learn.

-The following are some clubs I take part in:
-- AutoDrive Perception Team (circa 2025), and more to come.

 <div align="center">
   <h1>What I've Been Working On (Long-Term Projects)</h1>